Ironing smooths flat top surfaces by running a special second infill phase at the same layer.

 First, switch to the Expert mode, ironing for individual models is only enabled in this mode.
 Right-click on a model and select Add settings - Ironing from the context menu.
-Tick Enable ironing, optionally you can also select the rest of the ironing settings in order to customize them on a model per model basis.
+Tick Enable ironing, optionally you can also select the rest of the ironing settings in order to customize them on a model-per-model basis.
 You can now change the ironing settings for this model using the right panel.

-If you have several Instances of the same object on the build plate and you want to turn on Ironing just for one of them, you first have to right-click the model and pick Set as a separated object from the context menu.
-Otherwise, you'd turn it on all for all instances, as they share all settings.
+If you have several Instances of the same object on the build plate and you want to turn on Ironing just for one of them, you first have to right-click the model and pick Set as a separate object from the context menu.
+Otherwise, you'd turn it on for all instances, as they share all settings.

 Because ironing works only on flat areas, it makes sense to use a height range modifier to specify a vertical interval, where ironing will be used.

 The nozzle will iron the top layer of each surface (the last layer of each flat area).

 Only the very last layer of the object will be ironed.
 This means that in the case of an embossed text (oriented parallel to the print bed), only the top of the letters will be ironed, but not the space between the letters.

 This option is not working properly at the moment.